C-Met Inhibitors Library

-Receptor tyrosine kinases (RTKs) regulate many essential cellular processes in mammalian development, cell function and tissue homeostasis.
-The protein product of c-MET proto-oncogene is the c-MET tyrosine kinase.
-This cell surface receptor is expressed in epithelial cells of many organs, including the liver, pancreas, prostate, kidney, muscle and bone marrow, during both embryogenesis and adulthood.
-C-MET ligand is hepatocyte growth factor (HGF), it acts as a pleiotropic factor and cytokine, promoting cell proliferation, survival, motility, scattering, differentiation and morphogenesis.
-Binding c-MET and HGF can lead to activation of other signaling pathways such as PI3K and mTOR.
-Since RTKs are important in normal physiology, the dysregulation of certain RTKs has been implicated in the development and progression of many types of cancer.
-Expression of the c-MET and HGF has been detected in tumor biopsies of most solid tumors and c-MET signaling has been found in a wide range of human malignancies.
+Receptor tyrosine kinases (RTKs) are involved in regulating numerous critical cellular processes in mammalian development mechanisms, cellular functionality, and tissue homeostasis.
+The c-MET proto-oncogene encodes the c-MET tyrosine kinase protein, a cell surface receptor prominently expressed in the epithelial cells of various organs, in particular, liver, pancreas, prostate, kidney, muscle, and bone marrow, which can be noted during both embryogenesis and adulthood.
+The ligand for c-MET is hepatocyte growth factor (HGF), which functions as a pleiotropic factor and cytokine, stimulating cell proliferation, survival, motility, scattering, differentiation, and morphogenesis.
+The interaction between c-MET and HGF can initiate the activation of several signaling pathways, such as PI3K and mTOR.
+Given the integral role of RTKs in normal physiological processes, the dysregulation of specific RTKs, including c-MET, has been implicated in the onset and progression of various cancers.
+Enhanced expression of c-MET and HGF has been found in tumor biopsies from a majority of solid tumors, and c-MET signaling is prevalent across a wide spectrum of human malignancies .

 S. L. Organ and M. S. Tsao, “An overview of the c-MET signaling pathway,” Therapeutic Advances in Medical Oncology, vol. 3, no. 1.
 SAGE Publications, pp. S7–S19, 2011, doi: 10.1177/1758834011422556.